XInTheDark/ChatGPT5AutoThinkPlugin/README.md

 - `content.js` - Script that runs on ChatGPT pages to intercept messages
 - `popup.html/js/css` - Settings interface
 - Chrome storage API for saving user preferences

+### Debug logging

+Enable "Debug logging" in the popup under Advanced to print detailed diagnostics to the console while testing.
+Keep it off for normal usage.

 ## License